microsoft/Recognizers-Text/.NET/Samples/README.md

 Install-Package Microsoft.Recognizers.Text
 ````

-Then, the sample gets a model reference of each available Recognizer.
+Then, the sample uses the recognize methods of each available Recognizer.
 We need to do so by passing the Culture code we'll want to detect.
 E.g.: `en-us`.

-So far, the available models are:
+So far, the available recognition methods are:

 ````C#
 using Microsoft.Recognizers.Text;